TataSher/CV/README.md

 ### Creativity and Design Skills

-- Studying and working for many years in Architecture I have very strong design skills.
+Studying and working in Architecture for many years, I have very strong design skills.
 An urge  to achieve the cleanest, neatest, and most aesthetically pleasing solution is now ingrained in me forever.
-I also think that being playful and curious in the initial stages of design usually helps to achieve a truly unique outcome.
+Being playful and curious in the initial stages of design helps to achieve a truly unique outcome.

 **Key Achievements:**
 - My student and professional Architectural portfolio contain many a project both academic and built of varying degrees of complexity.
 Every stage of the project requires a different application of design skills: from a larger urban scale to the tiniest joinery detail.